Penalty rates & allowances

 - leading hand / supervisor

-- industry of employment (eg. building and construction).
+- industry of employment (for example building and construction).

 Find information about penalty rates and allowances in your award by selecting from the list below.